Winston-Lin/dziganto.github.io/_posts/2017-5-12-EMR-From-Scratch.md

 15. This will open a new tab in Chrome.
 If all was configured properly, Zeppelin notebook should fire up.
 16. Congratulations, you are done with this tutorial!

-# Set Anaconda As default Python Interpreter In Zeppelin
+# Step 8: Set Anaconda As Default Python Interpreter In Zeppelin
 1. Click **anonymous** in top right corner.
 2. Click **Interpreter**.
 3. Scroll down to python interpreter.